Vale-X/StubbedShaderConverter/README.md

 # StubbedShaderConverter (UNRELEASED)
 This is a Thunderkit Built project that enables access to RoR2's shaders through a stubbed version, and tools for converting any stubbed shader in an asset bundle or object into Hopoo equivalents.

-If you want to print debug information, add `, true` to any method you call.
+If you want to print debug information, each method has a `debug` parameter that you can enable.

 ## Usage
 (this is a short temp tutorial for use.
 Upon release, I'll write a more in-depth tutorial for it).